 In order to qualify for admission to the Seminary, international students are required to provide a minimum score of 550 on the TOEFL.

-International students are required to have a credit deposit in the Business Office to insure their financial security while studying at Southeastern.
 An international student admissions guide which provides details of these special requirements is available from the Admissions Office.